Free Printable: Low Carb & Keto Food ListGet It Now

 I’ve made low carb onion rings in the oven before, and while the flavor is good, let’s be real… they are not as crispy as regular ones.
 These keto onion rings baked in an air fryer were a total game changer!
 They actually get SUPER CRISPY.
 I’m pretty sure this air fryer onion rings recipe alone is reason enough to get an air fryer. 😉

 While you can use any air fryer, I made my keto onion rings recipe in my new fave, the GoWise USA Air Fryer Oven.
 It’s large enough to cook a big batch at once, thanks to the two racks!
 The interface is also easy to use, and most importantly, it makes just about anything crispy.
-Even low carb foods that are hard to get crispy – yay!
+Even homemade keto fast foods that are hard to get crispy – yay!
 Check out more low carb air fryer recipes I made in it, at bottom of this post.

 What Are Onion Rings Made Of?

 Typically, onion rings are dipped in a (high carb) batter and then deep fried.
 This keto onion recipe is much healthier by using a low carb breading and baking them in an air fryer instead.

 Are Onion Rings Keto?